rafiizzaturohman/gluon/README.md

 - Responsive design for desktop and mobile.
 - Smooth animated transitions between sections (About, Resume, Portfolio, Contact).
-- Custom SVG icons (Book for Education, Briefcase/Hourglass for Work Experience).
+- Custom timeline with **Lineicons** (Book for Education, Briefcase/Hourglass for Work Experience, etc.).
 - Timeline-based resume presentation.
 - Easy customization for personal projects and portfolio items.